Chemical Skin Peel Procedure

 Medium Chemical Peel: A medium chemical peel treatment is slightly intensive as compared to the light chemical peel which affects only the epidermis layer of the skin.
 Rather than just removing the topmost layer of the skin, a medium chemical peel also removes portions from the middle layer of the skin which is known as dermis.
 A medium chemical peel treatment can help reduce wrinkles, acne scars and uneven tone in a much effective and deeper level than a light chemical peel.
 For constant results, you can repeat a medium chemical peel after three to nine months.

 Deep Chemical Peel: A deep chemical peel treatment is used to remove skin cells from the epidermis layer and from portions of the mid to the lower layer of your dermis.
 A dermatologist might recommend you a deep chemical peel if you suffer from heavy acne scars, damaged tissues, deep lines and wrinkles.
 A deep chemical peel can be performed only once, given its high effectiveness and potency.

 What Happens During the Procedure?

 A chemical peel treatment is a simple procedure wherein a chemical solution is applied on the area to be treated in a controlled and effective manner.
-Your doctor will first clean your face to remove any dust particles or bacteria that might be present on your face.
+Your doctor will first clean your face to remove any dust particles or bacteria that might be present on your face and body peeling.
 Then they will use a brush, cotton ball or gauze to apply the chemical solution which typically contains glycolic acid or salicylic acid.